Sourdough Dinner Rolls

 Method:

-1. Preheat oven to 425° and prepare the filling: Peel pears, coring and cutting them into ¼ -inch slices.
-In a large bowl toss the pear slices with the lemon juice.
-Sprinkle in the cornstarch, brown sugar and cinnamon and toss until the pears are evenly coated.
+1. Preheat oven to 425° and prepare the filling: Peel apples, coring and cutting them into ¼ -inch slices.
+In a large bowl toss the apple slices with the cranberries and sprinkle in the cornstarch, brown sugar and cinnamon and toss until the fruit is evenly coated.
 Set aside.

-3. Arrange the pears in a mound in the center of the dough, leaving a 2-inch border.
+3. Arrange the fruit filling in a mound in the center of the dough, leaving a 2-inch border.
+Dot the fruit with the butter, cut into small pieces.
 Fold the border over the filling.
-Bake the tart for 15 minutes, and then reduce the oven temperature to 350° and bake for another 40 minutes, until the pears are tender and the crust is golden brown.
+Bake the tart for 15 minutes, and then reduce the oven temperature to 350° and bake for another 40 minutes, until the apples and cranberries are juicy and tender and the crust is golden brown.

-4. In a small bowl stir together the honey and boiling water to make a glaze.
-When the tart is done remove it from the oven and brush the honey glaze all over the top of the fruit and crust.
-Transfer to a plate to cool slightly.
+4. When the tart is done remove it from the oven and transfer to a plate to cool slightly.
 Cut into wedges and serve warm or at room temperature.

 Ingredients: